Schwenger/House-Of-Tweets/tools/PhotoMiner/README.md

     Note: not HTML escaped!
   - `license`: string, e.g. `"CC-BY-SA-3.0"`
   - `copyright` (optional): string, e.g. `"Andreas Trepte"`
-- SIDE-EFFECTS: all images will be put into the `preview` directory, which must not already exist.
+- SIDE-EFFECTS: all images for use in pubweb will be put into the `preview` directory, which must not already exist.
+- SIDE-EFFECTS: all images for use in HoT will be put into the `preview_hb` directory, which must not already exist.

 ## About the cache